RMHogervorst/cleancode/_posts/blog/2017-01-07-plotting-a-map-with-ggplot2.md

 ![](http://rmhogervorst.nl/cleancode/images/figures/unnamed-chunk-6-1.png)

-THis looks better, but for people from the Netherlands, this still doesn't look quite right.
+This looks better, but for people from the Netherlands, this still doesn't look quite right.
 The country is stretched in a weird way and the center, filled with a [big ass man made lake](https://en.wikipedia.org/wiki/IJsselmeer "this lake used to be a sea, but we didn't want a sea anymore") should not by plotted.

 First the stretching.
 There is a special coordinate thingy in ggplot called coord\_map().
 I like the standard projection, but if you liek you can try any of the projections in `?mapproj::mapproject` .
 Go crazy!